This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 400F.

-• Carefully cut the butternut squash in half.
-Scoop out the seeds and discard, then cut it again to have 4 long wedges or quarters.
+• Carefully cut the 1 medium to large butternut squash in half.
+Scoop out the seeds and discard them, then cut them again to have four long wedges or quarters.

 • Place the quarters, cut side up, into a baking dish or a rimmed sheet pan.
-Drizzle with olive oil and generously sprinkle with salt and pepper.
+Drizzle with 2 tablespoons olive oil and generously sprinkle with 1/2 teaspoon kosher salt and 1/4 teaspoon freshly ground black pepper.

 • Using your clean hands, give it a quick rub all over it.
-Pour a bit of water to the bottom of the dish.
+Pour a bit of water About ¼ cup water into the bottom of the dish.

 • Transfer to the oven and roast for 35-45 minutes, or until fork tender.